-A non-Brit's guide to the royal wedding
+Royal wedding questions the Brits won't ask

 But where did this tradition come from?

 For centuries, women covered their hair in public during the day as an expression of modesty.
-This custom died out in the 1950s, but women continued to cover their hair for special occasions, such as in a church.
+This custom died out in the 1950s, but women continued to cover their hair for special occasions, such as those held in a church.

-Royal protocol dictates that all female royals must cover their heads during official engagements, and Ms Markle has been spotted carrying on that tradition already, such as when she donned this jaunty cream beret during the Commonwealth Day service at Westminster Abbey earlier this year.
+Royal protocol dictates that all female royals must cover their heads during official engagements, and Meghan, the Duchess of Sussex, has been spotted carrying on that tradition already, such as when she donned this jaunty cream beret during the Commonwealth Day service at Westminster Abbey earlier this year.

 What about the reception?
 Will it be open-bar?